|

 with a central tyre inflation system, which is adjusted from the

 driver's station to suit various terrain conditions.
-A self-recovery
+Tyres are

 winch is fitted on some models.
 The HMMWV, fitted with a deep-water